Projektgruppe-37/Backend/README.md

  - Stop and remove all Docker containers and images
  - Make sure all run processes are killed in the IDE

-## Running the application with ARsim simulator through docker (Windows)
+## Running the application with ARsim simulator through Docker (Windows)

 ***MAKE SURE THAT DOCKER IS RUNNING ON YOUR PC BEFORE RUNNING THE APPLICATION***